Dragon8029/100-days-of-code/Attempt6.md

 Finished up chapter 7 on jQuery.
 It was a big chapter with lots of examples.
 Next up will be Ajax and JSON.

 ---

+##D17/100:
+*Aug 15, 2019*

+Worked through chapter 8 and part way through chapter 9 after completing a Caesar Cipher tutorial that came in my inbox.
+It's been a productive morning.

+---